-28 These results are all significant at the p=0.1 level.
+$^{^{28}}$ These results are all significant at the p=0.1 level.

 29 Full tabular results for these spending areas are in Appendix D. This table also shows the details of the models, such as the bandwidth, robust confidence intervals, and p-values.
 In Appendix D, we also break down these results into even broader categories originally developed by Peterson (1981), who argued that local expenditures can be categorized as as developmental, allocational, and redistributive policy.
-We find that the point estimates for redistribution and developmental expenditures are both positive spent on interest, administration, and public safety.
-This null result on the final category of spending is especially interesting, as the evidence from cities indicates that Democratic politicians may spend less on policing than Republicans.
-This may be due to the independent authority exerted by separately elected county officials, such as sheriffs, who often wield significant control over the implementation of criminal justice policy within counties, even if they have no direct control over the budget (Farris and Holman, 2015, 2017).
+We find that the point estimates for redistribution and developmental expenditures are both positive and significant at the 10% level, while the effect on allocational expenditures is much smaller, and not statistically distinguishable from zero.

-Figure 11: The effect of legislative partisanship on changes in logged per capita revenues in the fiscal years two and three years after an election.
+Figure 10: The effect of legislative partial partial on changes in logged per capita revenues in the fiscal years two and three years after an election.
 Thick bars show 90% confidence intervals and thin bars show 95% confidence intervals.